akeneo/pim-docs/cookbook/ui_customization/how_to_customize_menu.rst

 Organize the Navigation trees
 *****************************

-The next step is to put together a tree for these menu items All trees are built under the ``tree`` key.
+The next step is to put together a tree for these menu items.
+All trees are built under the ``tree`` key.

 .. code-block:: yaml